 - Teachers use the PA Early Learning standards to develop curriculum and learning activities

-- Teachers hold a meeting with families when a child enrolls, provide daily updates on the child’s activities and hold at least two teacher conferences to share child’s progress each year
+- Teachers hold a meeting with families within 45 days after a child enrolls or transitions to a new class, provide daily updates on the child's activities, and hold at least two conferences to share a child's progress each year.

 - An independent evaluation of our classroom setup and learning activities using a standardized tool (Environment Rating Scale)